viaart/DisplayedAppSwitcher/README.md

 > Currently Zoom completely disables participants video grid during sharing in the “Use dual monitors” mode, there is no Side-by-side setting available.

-Make sure Zoom is started and running before attempting a switch to Zoom using this utility, otherwise Zoom's window that is internally designated for the dual screen will appear with a blank canvas.
-(This is not harmful to Zoom in any way; it just indicates that Zoom is not in the dual-monitor mode, or that the Zoom meeting has not been started.)
+If you switch to Zoom using this utility and Zoom's meeting is not running, Zoom's window that is internally designated for the dual screen will appear with a blank canvas.
+This is easily fixed by joining or starting the meeting.

-Zoom's dual monitor window needs to be dragged to the secondary monitor and double clicked, inside the window, to make it full screen.
+Zoom's dual monitor window needs to be dragged to the secondary monitor and double clicked, anywhere inside the window, to make it full screen.
 It has no meeting controls, which makes it easy to distinguish it from the other Zoom windows.
-This has to be done every time the Zoom meeting starts.
+Double clicking has to be done every time the Zoom starts or joins a meeting.

-### DisplayedAppSwitcher

-* Download the latest release from the [Releases](https://github.com/viaart/DisplayedAppSwitcher/releases) section - either `setup.exe` or the `*.msi` file.
-   * If the browser informs that it is not allowing to download the file from an unverified developer, try another browser (I've never been a .Net developer, so please bear with me while I'm working out that developer recognition).
-* Install the app and ignore the Unknown Publisher warning and let it "Run Anyway".
-* Run either from the desktop link, or Start menu.
-    * If `Net 6.0 Runtime` is not installed, the prompt will show leading to the page to get the installer.
-        * Grab the `Run desktop apps` > `Download x64` one.
-        * Install and try to restart DisplayedAppSwitcher.

-> Alternatively, use "Visual Studio 2022" for open source licenses to compile and run from the manually built location.

 ## Problem Description